 My husband, Dan Crawford, died in 2005.
 We were married for 21 years.
 He was the founder and Artistic Director of the Kings Head Theatre, London and a true British eccentric, even if he was born in Hackensack, New Joisey, as he would affectionately call it.
 Hackensack rhymes with ‘never go back’ he would say.
-He grew up reading Macauley’s history of England in the bathtub at night (so as not to wake his brother Michael) and in his late 20’s, having worked in pubs and theatre in New York, and in Robert Ludlum’s New Jersey theatre from the age of 17, he set off to start his own.
+He grew up reading Macauley’s history of England in the bathtub at night (so as not to wake his brother Michael) and in his late 20’s, having worked in pubs and theatre in New York, and in Robert Ludlum’s New Jersey theatre from the age of 17, he set off to start his own, in London.

 Dan founded the first pub theatre since Shakespeare’s times, The Kings Head

 Dan went looking for a pub with a big back room in which a theatre could be housed.
 He knocked on many doors and finally came upon a clapped out Victorian pub in Islington, North London.
 The landlord couldn’t wait to hand it over.
 With a couple of grand for the lease that Dan borrowed from his mum and more enthusiasm than a bucket of crickets, he set out rebuilding it from the bottom up.
-Using discarded artifacts from building sites, he reinstalled all the fireplaces and laid down hardwood floors, restoring the circa 1860 building to her full glory.
+Using discarded artefacts from building sites, he reinstalled all the fireplaces and laid down hardwood floors, restoring the circa 1860 building to her full glory.
 The postage stamp stage that was to support so much magnificence in the following decades had once been a boxing ring and before that a cockfighting ring.
 He was the captain of the ship but we ran the theatre, pub, and restaurant together from around 1985.

 Dan was a very well loved London figure.
 Seemingly transplanted from a much earlier Dickensian age, he bristled with energy, was blessed with a silver tongue and laser focus and looked a bit like a handsome wiry 6ft plus Leprechaun.
 He could be seen merrily whipping around London in his racing green Austin A40 beeping the horn as proud as Toad of Toad Hall and generally delighted in life.
-In truth, he was a much more complex person, very driven, very deeply feeling, but he kept it light as a philosophy of being and a courtesy.
+In truth, he was a much more complex person, very driven and deeply feeling, but he kept it light as a philosophy of being and a courtesy.

 Spread A Little Happiness by Vivian Ellis was his theme song and he expressed his emotional depth through his work.